Article Overview: Historic Sites In New York

 The church offers a variety of services and programs, including regular Sunday services, concerts, and educational programs that highlight the history and cultural significance of the church and its role in the development of New York City.

-Fraunces Tavern is a historic building located in Manhattan, New York City.
+We move from a historic church to a historic tavern.
+At #16 on our list is Fraunces Tavern.
+It’s a historic building located in Manhattan, New York City.

 It was originally built in 1719 by the De Lancey family, and is considered the oldest tavern in New York City and the oldest standing structure in Manhattan.